magnum/elastic-stack/README.md

 Setup as a system service
 TBD

+OPTIONALLY, but highly suggested
+Use nginx reserve proxy or a service like cloudflare to protect the traffic to your kibana exposed dashboard on port `9200` by default.

+## Set cron tasks for log ingestion

 Setup scripts that sync logs from remote in local folders by copying `sync.sample.sh` Add script to cron
 ```